JennySmith888/100GBE-PYNQ/README.md

 [Running the Project](https://github.com/JennySmith888/100GBE-PYNQ#running-the-project)

 ## Introduction
-This project provides an example design for working with the [UltraScale+ Integrated 100GbE Subsystem (CMAC)](https://www.xilinx.com/products/intellectual-property/cmac_usplus.html) on the Xilinx [ZCU111](https://www.xilinx.com/support/documentation/boards_and_kits/zcu111/ug1271-zcu111-eval-bd.pdf).
-The 100 GbE subsystem consists of a hardened IP also known as the CMAC.
+This project provides an example design for working with the [UltraScale+ Integrated 100G Ethernet Subsystem (CMAC)](https://www.xilinx.com/products/intellectual-property/cmac_usplus.html) on the Xilinx [ZCU111](https://www.xilinx.com/support/documentation/boards_and_kits/zcu111/ug1271-zcu111-eval-bd.pdf).
+The 100G subsystem consists of a hardened IP also known as the CMAC.
 This hardened IP is available in Xilinx UltraScale+ devices.
 See the [Xilinx documentation](https://www.xilinx.com/products/intellectual-property/cmac_usplus.html) for more details on the IP core.